-The display of advertising on a boat or equipment beyond Category A in the Advertising Code, does not influence the competitor's classification in this Code.
+The display of advertising on a boat or equipment does not influence the competitor's classification in this Code.

-The display of advertising on a boat or equipment beyond Category A in the Advertising Code set out in Regulation 20, even if payment is received for it, does not influence the sailor's classification in this Code.
+The display of Competitor Advertising in accordance with the Advertising Code Regulation 20, even if payment is received for it, does not influence the sailor's classification in this Code.